Building and Running Workerman Apps with ServBay

 Creating a TCP Server with Workerman

-Create TCP Server Code
+Write the TCP Server Code

 tcp_server.php

-and add:php<?php require __DIR__ . '/vendor/autoload.php'; use Workerman\Worker; use Workerman\Connection\TcpConnection; // Create a TCP server instance listening on port 8082 // 'tcp://0.0.0.0:8082' means creating a TCP server // By default, Workerman uses the Text protocol (newline '\n'), but you can specify or implement custom protocols $tcp_worker = new Worker('tcp://0.0.0.0:8082'); // Start 4 processes to handle connections $tcp_worker->count = 4; // Logic for when a connection is established $tcp_worker->onConnect = function(TcpConnection $connection) { echo "New TCP connection from " . $connection->getRemoteIp() . "\n"; // Send welcome message on connection $connection->send("Welcome to ServBay Workerman TCP Server!\n"); }; // Logic for when a message is received // $data is the raw TCP data received from the client (parsed per protocol) $tcp_worker->onMessage = function(TcpConnection $connection, $data) { echo "Received data: " . $data; // Echo the received data back to the client $connection->send('ServBay Workerman received: ' . $data); }; // Logic for when the connection is closed $tcp_worker->onClose = function(TcpConnection $connection) { echo "TCP Connection closed\n"; }; // Run all Worker instances Worker::runAll();
+in your project directory and add:php<?php require __DIR__ . '/vendor/autoload.php'; use Workerman\Worker; use Workerman\Connection\TcpConnection; // Create a TCP server listening on port 8082 // 'tcp://0.0.0.0:8082' sets up a TCP server // By default, Workerman uses the Text protocol (line ending '\n'); you can specify or customize protocols as needed $tcp_worker = new Worker('tcp://0.0.0.0:8082'); // Start 4 processes to handle connections $tcp_worker->count = 4; // Logic for new connections $tcp_worker->onConnect = function(TcpConnection $connection) { echo "New TCP connection from " . $connection->getRemoteIp() . "\n"; // Send welcome message upon connection $connection->send("Welcome to ServBay Workerman TCP Server!\n"); }; // Logic for message reception // $data is the raw TCP data received from the client (parsed per protocol) $tcp_worker->onMessage = function(TcpConnection $connection, $data) { echo "Received data: " . $data; // Echo received data back to the client $connection->send('ServBay Workerman received: ' . $data); }; // Logic when connection closes $tcp_worker->onClose = function(TcpConnection $connection) { echo "TCP Connection closed\n"; }; // Run all Worker instances Worker::runAll();

 1